|Nutrition Facts (per serving)|

 Beat the sugar and egg mixture with an electric beater until the frosting thickens.
-This should take about 7 minutes and the frosting should hold its shape when dropped from the beater.
+This should take about 5 to 7 minutes.
+The frosting should hold its shape when dropped from the beater.

 Remove the bowl from the heat and stir in the vanilla extract.

-Continue beating until the frosting is thick enough to spread.
+Continue beating until the frosting is thick enough to spread on your favorite cake.